Tag: morhardt

 Baseball Bloodlines: The Morhardt’s

 The Morhardt’s have been a staple of Connecticut baseball for more than sixty years.
 Professional baseball has become a genetic trend for the Morhardt’s.
 Three generations have ascended from the amateur ranks to the professional level.
 The patriarch of the Winsted-based family, Moe, is the father of Darryl, Greg, and Kyle and grandfather of current GHTBL player, Justin Morhardt.
-From the Twilight League to the big leagues, men of the Morhardt family have carved out significant baseball credentials.
+From the Twilight League to the big leagues, men of the Morhardt family have significant baseball credentials.

 L to R: Moe, Justin, Greg and Darryl Morhardt, 2012.